hashicorp/packer/website/source/docs/builders/parallels-iso.html.markdown

   hard drives are attached to, defaults to "sata".
 Valid options are "sata", "ide", and "scsi".

+* `host_interfaces` (array of strings) - A list of which interfaces on the host should be searched for a IP address.
+The first IP address found on one of these will be used as `{{ .HTTPIP }}` in the `boot_command`.
+  Defaults to ["en0", "en1", "en2", "en3", "en4", "en5", "en6", "en7", "en8",
+  "en9", "ppp0", "ppp1", "ppp2"].

 * `http_directory` (string) - Path to a directory to serve using an HTTP server.
 The files in this directory will be available over HTTP that will be requestable from the virtual machine.
 This is useful for hosting